 What Is Equipment Breakdown Insurance And What Is Covered?

-Equipment Breakdown Insurance is sometimes referred to as “boiler and machinery insurance”.
-This is a policy designed to protect against equipment failures and damaged or destroyed equipment.
-Items such as boilers, computers, phones, HVAC, motors, refrigerators, production items and more are typically included in these policies.
-Having this type of insurance on covered items often includes:
+Equipment Breakdown Insurance is a policy designed to protect against equipment failures and damaged or destroyed equipment.
+Items such as boilers, computers, phones, HVAC, motors, refrigerators, production equipment, and more are typically included in these policies.

 • Repair or Replacement Costs: Covers the expense of fixing or replacing damaged machinery.